digitalrebar/provision/doc/arch/data.rst

 current Stage,a profile attached to a machine, or directly on the machine as a machine parameter.

-An example of a "package-repositories" parameter in YAML format:
+A commented example of a "package-repositories" parameter in YAML format:

   ::